nidhijaju/Mumono-IoT/README.md

 # Mumono
-Mumono Internet of Things device is an embedded systems project designed to provide remote safety for babies
+Mumono Internet of Things device is an embedded systems project designed to provide remote safety for babies.

 # Marketing Website
 - Visit marketing website on: https://mumono.squarespace.com/